Most Famous Badminton Logos

 Logo Paris 2024 Olympic Games Badminton Competition

 The emblem for badminton at the Paris 2024 Olympics is minimalist and modern.
 It features shuttlecocks and badminton nets drawn with concise blue lines, conveying a sense of game speed.
 The shuttlecocks point at different angles, emphasizing dynamism.
-The graphics subtly form connections with the shape of the Eiffel Tower, symbolizing the link with France’s capital.
-The logo’s simplicity, geometry, and clarity align with the Olympic spirit, merging sport with the aesthetics of the host city.
+The graphics subtly echo the shape of the Eiffel Tower, symbolizing a link to France’s capital.
+The logo’s simplicity, geometry, and clarity align with the Olympic spirit, merging sport with the host city’s aesthetics.

 Syed Modi India International